pnp/blog/content/post/struggling-with-using-spfx-on-sharepoint-2016-let-me-help.md

 will likely find, as I did, that it works with a dev build, but not a production build.
-More details can be found here: [Duplicate of issue #985: deployed web part says \"Manifest not found\", after updating from 1.1.0 to 1\...](https://github.com/SharePoint/sp-dev-docs/issues/1100)
+More details can be found here: [Duplicate of issue #985: deployed web part says "Manifest not found", after updating from 1.1.0 to 1\...](https://github.com/SharePoint/sp-dev-docs/issues/1100)

-Note that you might want to remove the "\~" and "\" from some of those versions to make sure the version matches exactly (and doesn't use an [approximate equivalent version](https://docs.npmjs.com/cli/v7/using-npm/semver#tilde-ranges-123-12-1)
+Note that you might want to remove the "\~" and "" from some of those versions to make sure the version matches exactly (and doesn't use an [approximate equivalent version](https://docs.npmjs.com/cli/v7/using-npm/semver#tilde-ranges-123-12-1)